 The percentage of adults with a bachelor's degree or higher was significantly higher for the remainder of the Milwaukee metro area than the percentage for the City of Milwaukee.
-Milwaukee's disparity in this regard is the third largest among midwest metro areas and the largest among other metro areas across the country.
+Milwaukee's disparity in this regard is the third largest among midwest metro areas and

+Compared to most other principal cities of the metro areas included in this report, the City of Milwaukee has lower educational attainment and per capita income. the largest among other metro areas across the country.
 In about half of the metro areas considered, the percentage of adults with a bachelor's degree or higher for the principal city is actually higher than the percentage for the remainder of the metro area.